TimGrt/ansible-windows-workshop/docs/windows-automation/windows-playbook.md

 ```

 This task uses the `debug` module to post a message at the end of playbook execution.
 This particular message prints out `http://` + the variable name that contains the IP address of the host we're running the playbook on (our Windows IIS server)

+!!! warning
+    At the moment your playbook will not run properly.
+There is an undefined Variable.
+We will solve this problem in AAP!

 ## Step 4: Saving your Playbook